Crystal-Pigeon/IPTextField/README.md

 IPTextField is a custom UIView subclass that enables users to easily enter ip addresses.
 The ip address is validated during typing.

 ![Alt Text](https://github.com/Crystal-Pigeon/IPTextField/blob/dev/images/intro.gif)
-### Validation that the library ensures
+### This library ensures:
-* only digits between 0-255 can be entered
+* that only digits between 0-255 can be entered
-* when one field is filled the next field will automatically be activated
+* that when one field is filled the next field will automatically be activated
 * a keyboard toolbar that makes it easy to switch between fields